How to Write an IEP When the Student Has Made No Progress

 Run through this sequence with your data before the annual review meeting.
 Document your answers.
 This process is both good practice and a clear demonstration to parents that the team has analysed the plateau rigorously rather than simply writing new goals and hoping for different results.

 Formative assessment tools can be embedded throughout the year to catch a plateau before it spans the full annual cycle.
 Your school needs a decision rule for responding to lack of progress.
-For example: "if a student fails to show enough growth after six consecutive data points below the aimline, hold a team meeting."
+For example: "if a learner fails to show enough growth after six consecutive data points below the aimline, hold a team meeting."
 Having this rule prevents the Sunday-night situation you are now in.

 After running the DBI analysis, you are ready to write revised goals.
 The core principle is simple: next year's goals must be different from this year's goals in some substantive way.
-Writing identical goals for a student who made no progress is not just pedagogically unsound.
+Writing identical goals for a learner who made no progress is not just pedagogically unsound.
 It is legally indefensible under the Endrew F. standard.

 The differences can be in any of the following dimensions: